More Interesting Info...

 Normally it does work, and it is most often a critical mass issue.
 The more Wolffia in the ecosystem you start with, the greater the chances of success.
 Once one lot starts to replicate it is easy to use it to seed additional cultures.
 Just sometimes getting a start is difficult.

-Warm water of a stable temperature(deep water is more stable than shallow), high levels of sunlight(full sun is best), no living organisms including frogs, fish, crustaceans, flukes, dragonfly larvae etc, and you are heading in the right direction.
+Warm water of a stable temperature(deep water is more stable than shallow), high levels of sunlight(full sun is definitely best), no living organisms including frogs, fish, crustaceans, flukes, dragonfly larvae etc, and you are heading in the right direction.

 I use 240lt plastic drums and 1000lt IBC tanks with air stones to culture my water plants now.
 I use fly screen mesh to keep all other life out of the tanks.
 When I originally got my starter cultures I used plastic roller boxes, tubs, buckets, whatever was on hand and had no aeration yet still had great success.